 For more information and speculation on Windows 12 features, check our video linked below:

 Windows 12 New Features (Expected)

-Microsoft has not confirmed Windows 12’s existence yet, and there have been no feature leaks so far.
-However, if we go by recent builds released to Windows Insider users, especially in the Dev channel, we are noticing that Microsoft is experimenting with a lot of new features and prototypes.
+Microsoft has not confirmed Windows 12’s existence, but there have been some crucial leaks here and there.
+And if we go by recent builds released to Windows Insider users, especially in the Dev channel, we see that Microsoft is experimenting with several new features and prototypes.
 For example, the 25158 build (July 13) brought different kinds of visual treatments to Search in the Taskbar.

 Not to mention, Microsoft is testing notification badges for the weather widget in the Windows 11 Taskbar.
 Apart from that, the Redmond giant is experimenting with another smart feature where you can copy a date, time, or phone number, and Suggested Actions offer quicker inline actions to complete the task through a dedicated app.

 I am not saying these features are coming to Windows 12, but of late, Microsoft has been pretty open to experimenting with new features in its Insider builds.
 Recently, Microsoft even said that Insiders in the Dev channel “may get to try out new ideas, longer lead features, and experiences that are intended to help validate concepts“.
 Sure, some features may arrive as part of Windows 11 (find upcoming Windows 11 features in preview here), but others may be shelved for a later release, hopefully with Windows 12.
 We are sure that Windows Insiders will be the first ones to test the new Windows 12 features.
 Among the many expected features of Windows 12, here are some interesting ones.